swiftlang/swift-evolution/proposals/NNNN-generalize-async-sequence.md

 ## Introduction

 This proposal generalizes `AsyncSequence` in two ways:
-1. The bespoke `@rethrows` attribute is replaced with proper `throws` polymorphism via adoption of typed throws.
+1. Proper `throws` polymorphism is accomplished with adoption of typed throws.
 2. A new overload of the `next` requirement on `AsyncIteratorProtocol` includes an isolated parameter to abstract over actor isolation.

 ## Table of Contents